 - live in a developing country

 - share housing with others who are infected

 - live in overcrowded housing

-- have no access to hot water which can help to
+- have no access to hot water, which can help to

-If you have this type of pain you should visit your doctor.
-Also, if you have a strong pain that does not go away, you should contact your doctor.
+If you have this type of pain or a strong pain that doesn’t

 - excessive burping

 - feeling bloated